Thirty-nine days of walking through southern France along the Chemin de Saint-Jacques from Le Puy-en-Velay to Saint-Jean-Pied-de-Port.

 Walking the GR 65 Chemin de Saint-Jacques du-Puy, France …

 It’s an ancient trail, followed by thousands of walkers each year since the tenth century.
-(You can read a little bit about the history of the Chemin de Saint-Jacques here.)
+(Read a little bit about the history of the Chemin de Saint-Jacques.)

 Chemin de Saint-Jacques du-Puy itinerary